 On May 11, 2017, the Court entered an order granting class certification and appointing McDermott Will & Emery LLP as “Lead Counsel” for the Class and Schubert Jonckheer & Kolbe LLP as “Co-Counsel” (collectively, “Class Counsel”).

-Deadline for Submission: In order to opt-in, the Class Action Opt-In Notice Form must be faxed, postmarked, or delivered no later than October 6, 2017.
+Deadline for Submission: The Agreement to Be Bound form that eligible persons received in the mail must have been faxed, postmarked, or delivered no later than September 2, 2019.
 If you do not wish to participate in the lawsuit, you need not take any action.

 What if I need more information or have additional questions?

-If you have additional questions about this Notice, you may review the Case Documents on this website or call the claims administrator at 1-866-763-9930.
-If neither the website nor the claims administrator is able to answer your question, then you may contact Co-Counsel or Lead Counsel:
+If you have additional questions, you may review the Case Documents on this website or call the Settlement Administrator at 1-866-763-9930.
+If neither the website nor the Settlement Administrator is able to answer your question, then you may contact Co-Counsel or Lead Counsel: